openstack/mistral/doc/source/terminology/workbooks.rst

 Workbooks
 =========

 Using workbooks users can combine multiple entities of any type (workflows and actions) into one document and upload to Mistral service.
-When uploading a workbook Mistral will parse it and save its workflows and actions as independent objects which will be accessible via their own API endpoints (/workflows and /actions).
+When uploading a workbook, Mistral will parse it and save its workflows and actions as independent objects which will be accessible via their own API endpoints (/workflows and /actions).
 Once it's done the workbook comes out of the game.
 User can just start workflows and use references to workflows/actions as if they were uploaded without workbook in the first place.
 However, if need to modify these individual objects user can modify the same workbook definition and re-upload it to Mistral (or, of course, user can do it independently).

 **Namespacing**

 One thing that's worth noting is that when using a workbook Mistral uses its name as a prefix for generating final names of workflows and actions included into the workbook.
-To illustrate this principle let's take a look at the figure below.
+To illustrate this principle let's take a look at the figure below:

 .. image:: /img/Mistral_workbook_namespacing.png
     :align: center

 So after a workbook has been uploaded its workflows and actions become independent objects but with slightly different names.

 YAML example
 ^^^^^^^^^^^^